Cutlery-Drawer/simh/doc/altairz80_doc.rst

      - Console input remain unchanged

    * - :html:`<samp><b>SET SIO UPPER</b></samp>`
-     - Console input is transformed to upper case characters only (This feature is useful for most Altair software).
+     - Console input is transformed to uppercase characters only (This feature is useful for most Altair software).
        |SET SIO MAP|_ must also have been executed for this option to take effect —
        otherwise, no mapping occurs.